MicrosoftDocs/powerapps-docs/powerapps-docs/teams/area-inspection.md

 ### Home screen

-App greats you based on your time of the day.
+The app greats you based on your time of the day.
 If Planner is integrated from the manager app, statistics of the Planner tasks, and all inspections for last 7 days are displayed.

 ![Home screen with Planner](media/area-inspection/home-screen-with-planner.png "Home screen with Planner")